Car Battery Voltage: What You Need to Know

 While most people know that car batteries are 12-volt DC batteries, there’s a lot more to the story than that, and a car battery voltage range test may be just what you need to find out all the necessary details about your battery’s overall condition.
 When comparing your car battery’s voltage measurements with the normal battery voltage range for that specific type of battery, you can learn a great deal about the current state of your battery and charging system, how likely it is to fail, and how important it might be to have it replaced.
-Which battery is right for your vehicle.

 The Basics of Taking a Voltage Reading